stnolting/neorv32/README.md

 OF THE POSSIBILITY OF SUCH DAMAGE.

+#### Limitation of Liability for External Links

+Our website contains links to the websites of third parties („external links“).
+As the content of these websites is not under our control, we cannot assume any liability for such external content.
+In all cases, the provider of information of the linked websites is liable for the content and accuracy of the information provided.
+At the point in time when the links were placed, no infringements of the law were recognisable to us.
+As soon as an infringement of the law becomes known to us, we will immediately remove the link in question.

+#### Propretary Notice

 "Windows" is a trademark of Microsoft Corporation.

 "Artix" and "Vivado" are trademarks of Xilinx Inc.